-- We will confirm where you live and how to contact you. - We will ask you to give us permission to review your medical records.
+• We will confirm where you live and how to contact you.

-- We will ask you to complete a questionnaire.
-This questionnaire will ask you about your use of recreational drugs and alcohol and your mental health. - We will invite you to bring your sexual partner(s) for HIV testing.
-[Note: Partner testing is conducted outside of the study and results are not recorded.] - If you are in the CM intervention group (case manager group), the study case manager will talk to you about HIV and give you information to help you decide where you would like to go for HIV care and when to start HIV drugs.
-You will decide how much support you need from the case manager.
-Communication between you and the case-manager can be by text, email, phone, or in-person.
-The session with the CM will be audio-recorded.
+- We will give you the results of your HIV, hepatitis C virus and syphilis tests if you did not receive them at screening.
+If you have any of these infections, you will be referred for treatment [sites to add specifics about how this will take place at their site]. - We will ask you to give us permission to review your medical records. - We will ask you to answer a questionnaire.
+This questionnaire will ask you about your use of recreational drugs and alcohol.
+It will also ask about your mental health. - We will invite you to bring your sexual partner(s) for HIV testing.
+[Note: Partner testing is conducted outside of the study and results are not recorded.] - If you are in the case manager group, the study case manager (CM) will talk to you about HIV.
+They will give you information to help you decide where you would like to go for HIV care and when to start HIV drugs.
+You will choose how much support you need from the case manager.
+You can talk with the case-manager by text, email, phone, or in-person.
+The session with the case manager will be audio-recorded. - We will collect a small amount of blood (about 34 mL = about 7 teaspoons) which will be stored.
+This blood will be used to check the results of tests performed at the study site and other study testing.
+This testing will give us information about the HIV virus and how the virus spreads in the community.
+The blood may also be used to test for the presence of HIV drugs and to learn more about how the body responds to HIV infection.
+If you have hepatitis C, the blood may also be used for testing to learn more about the hepatitis C virus and how it spreads in the community.
+Results from testing using stored samples will not be returned to you or the study site.